COVID-19 is an emerging, rapidly evolving situation.

 Global research funders have launched an online database and mapping tool of research projects funded around the world.
 The interactive, open-access site depicts investments and partnerships from some of the largest biomedical research funders.

-Known as World Report, the website provides information by continent, country, funding organization, research organization and year.
+World Report, the website provides information by continent, country, funding organization, research organization and year.
 It includes funding data from 2012 to 2015, with annual updates planned.
 Research projects can be searched by keywords in their titles and abstracts, filtered by location (continent, country, or city), funding organization, research organization, principal investigator (PI) name, or any combination.

 The project is intended to provide a public means to track international research activities and partnered investments, increase awareness of funding opportunities and share results with the broader research and funding community.
 In addition to providing information about direct awards, World Report also tracks indirect research activity, which often occurs in collaborations between the domestic research organizations and foreign institutions.
 The goal is to improve understanding of the research landscape, identify gaps in funding and areas where there might be a duplication of effort, and enable funders to more effectively synergize investments.